cross-seed/cross-seed.org/docs/basics/options.md

 | `duplicateCategories` | N/A            | `--duplicate-categories` | `boolean` | `false` |

 `cross-seed` will inject using the original category, appending '.cross-seed', with the same save paths as your normal categories.
+For qBittorrent with linking enabled, this will be applied as tag instead while keeping [`linkCategory`](#linkcategory).

 :::info